Ensuring Website Accessibility for All

 The Utah STEM Action Center’s website integrates with platforms such as YouTube, Facebook, and Twitter in an effort to use modern communication methods and to encourage digital citizenship among its users.
 These services are provided by their respective companies and the Utah STEM Action Center is not responsible for their adherence to accessibility standards.

-The Utah STEM Action Center’s website also integrate with Google Translate in an effort to improve access for people who come from non-English-speaking backgrounds.
+The Utah STEM Action Center’s website also integrates with Google Translate in an effort to improve access for people who come from non-English-speaking backgrounds.
 Google Translate is a service provided by Google, Inc. and the Utah STEM Action Center is not responsible for its content or its adherence to accessibility standards.

 Reporting Accessibility Issues

-If you are using assistive technology and having problems accessing any our website or its content, please contact our Director of Communications or call us at 801-538-8800.
+If you are using assistive technology and having problems accessing any of our website or its content, please contact our Director of Communications or call us at 801-538-8800.
 Every effort will be made to remedy the issue and/or provide you with the information you are seeking in an alternative format until the issue can be remedied.

 To learn more about the State of Utah’s accessibility policies or to report accessibility issues, visit the State of Utah’s website.